Where are they now? Jose Mourinho’s treble-winning Inter from 2010

 Motta became one of the newly-minted French giant’s key players as they began to establish themselves as a force again in France, playing a prominent role in the first five Ligue 1 titles of the Qatar Sports Investment era.

 He retired in 2018 after making 232 appearances for PSG, and soon went on the same coaching course as Samuel and Pirlo, before a brief stint in charge of Genoa in 2019.
-Motta led them to just two wins from 10 games and was sacked after two months in charge, and is now in charge of Serie A side Bologna after a more impressive spell in charge of Spezia.
+Motta led them to just two wins from 10 games and was sacked after two months in charge, and is now proving himself as a very promising tactician with Serie A side Bologna after a more impressive spell in charge of Spezia.

 His substitute against Siena, Pandev, went on to play under him at Genoa, and was still going strong there, well into his late thirties.
 An Indian summer saw Pandev score the match-winning goal against Georgia that saw North Macedonia qualify for their first-ever major tournament, Euro 2020.

-Pandev only left Genoa in January, and spent the final months of his career with a half-season stint at Serie B side Parma.
-He retired after their midtable finish.
+Pandev only left Genoa last January, and spent the final months of his career with a half-season stint at Serie B side Parma.
+He retired after their midtable finish last summer.

 DM: Esteban Cambiasso